ramyardaneshgar/THM-Writeup-Wazuh/README.md

    The decoder successfully extracted critical fields such as `commandLine` and `processGuid`.

 ### Reasoning
 This step was essential to ensure the decoder could parse Sysmon logs accurately, as the extracted fields are the foundation for downstream rule evaluations.
-Testing the decoder output validated its functionality and ensured reliability in real-world scenarios.
+Testing the decoder output validated its functionality and ensured reliability.

 ---